Signed in as:

-Under the NJ Discovery Rule and Fraudulent Concealment Doctrine.
+Under the NJ Discovery Rule and Turning Square Corners Doctrine.
 In July 2004 there was an active Court Ruling and Order against the City of Asbury Park NJ and Civilian Police Director Louis Jordan.
-Mr Jordan as a Civilian without police powers and who was prohibited from exercising police powers met with the Plaintiff on September 17, 2004 (After the July Court Order) after receiving a memorandum from Sworn Officer of Rank Mr Gilbert Reed on September 13, 2004.
+Mr Jordan as a Civilian without police powers and who was prohibited from exercising police powers met with the Plaintiff on September 17, 2004 (After the July Court Order) after receiving a memorandum from Sworn Officer of Rank Mr Gilbert Reed on September 13, 2004. (evidence will be provided)

 In July 2004, which is before September 2004.
 Mercer County Superior Court specifically prohibited Mr Jordan from exercising police powers by way of a Court Ordered.
-Mr Jordan disregarded the Court's Order as he confirmed in his own police memorandum he provided.
-The City concealed the fact that there was a Court Order specifically against Mr Jordan.
+Mr Jordan disregarded the Court's Order as he confirmed in his own police memorandum he provided during an insurance claim investigation.

 In a PRECEDENTIAL DECISION, the Superior Court, Appellate Division, in Catena v.
 Raytheon Company, et al.,(August 18, 2016), held that the Discovery Rule applied to Common Law Fraud Claims as well as fraud claims under New Jersey's Consumer Fraud Act (CFA) and was held 17 years later.